Scaling in Practice: Venture Case Studies

 Full case study

 MEDANIT was founded in 2021 by Bamlak Alemayehu, a medical professional whose background spans clinical nursing, social work, and medical tourism.
-The platform combines telemedicine consultations, medical appointment booking, medication delivery, and laboratory referrals in a single mobile application, designed to address the access gaps that characterise a health system where specialist capacity is concentrated in Addis Ababa while healthcare need is distributed across a population of 125 million.
-By 2024, MEDANIT reported approximately 38,000 patients, 18,200 telemedicine consultations, 2,000 prescriptions delivered, and 10 million birr in revenue.
-The platform's core service operates via hotline (6636) at 6 birr per minute alongside video consultations, with medicines delivered within an hour of online prescription upload.
-Alemayehu was recognised as Promising Entrepreneur of the Year at Global Entrepreneurship Week 2025.
+The platform combines telemedicine consultations, medical appointment booking, medication delivery, and laboratory referrals in a single mobile application, designed to address the access gaps that characterise a health system where specialist capacity is concentrated in Addis Ababa while healthcare need is distributed across a population of over 130 million.
+By late 2025, public reporting described MEDANIT as connecting more than 500 doctors, 60 hospitals and 38,000 patients.
+The platform's core service operates via hotline (6636) at 6 birr per minute alongside video consultations, with medicines delivered ‘within an hour of online prescription upload’.
+Alemayehu was recognised as Promising Female Entrepreneur of the Year at Global Entrepreneurship Week 2025.

 The MEDANIT case illustrates the gender-scaling intersection in Ethiopian digital health - a sector where female founders are significantly underrepresented, and where Alemayehu's clinical expertise and government relationships rather than traditional investor networks drove the platform's early credibility.
-MEDANIT's partnership with the Ethiopian Ministry of Health around referral-system digitisation was the most visible manifestation.
 The founding capital stack - approximately $85,000 in grants from health-focused development partners alongside equity - reflects what is available to women-led healthtech in Ethiopia: patient capital and development finance, with traditional venture capital largely absent from the table.

 Jumba - Kenya | Construction Tech | Nairobi